Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Preliminaries and generalised probability framework

 for all admissible test functions \(\psi\). \end{definition}

-\begin{remark} In this formulation, a generalised random variable is not defined as a measurable function on an underlying probability space, but rather through its expectation functional.
+\begin{remark} In this formulation, a generalised random variable is not defined as a measurable function on an underlying probability space, but rather through its expectation functional---a purely functional-analytic object.
+In this respect it is a scalar, regularised instance of the generalised random variables of Gel'fand and Vilenkin~\cite{Gelfand1964}, which are likewise specified by their action on test functions rather than as pointwise maps on a sample space.
 This extends the classical notion of random variable while retaining its probabilistic content.
 In the density case, \(T = T_f\), this reduces to

 which coincides with classical expectation in the limit \(\varphi \to 1\). \end{remark}

 For a classical density $f\in L^1(\R^d)$ with associated distribution $T_f$, the weak expectation reduces to